CookieComputing/db-pokedex-backend/README.md

 ```
 - Create a virtual environment to remove any dependencies your machine may have, i.e. `python3 -m venv env`
 - Run `source env/bin/activate` in the main directory to enable your virtual environment
-- Run `pip install requirements.txt` in the main directory to install python requirements
+- Run `pip install -r requirements.txt` in the main directory to install python requirements
+- You may end up encountering a few build errors thanks to missing dependencies, feel free to look them up on the internet to debug the build process

 ## Starting the backend server
 - Ensure you're in the virtual environment with the requirements already installed
+- You'll need to clean up your existing `pokedex` table if you have one in your MySQL server.
+Drop all of the tables in your schema.
+- Since Django is managing the database, you'll need to run `python3 manage.py migrate` to migrate all existing changes to the database.
+This will give you a fresh `pokedex` database managed by Django.
 - Open up a terminal and run `make run` in the root directory
 - To verify that the server is connected, visit the localhost page they provided in the output of your terminal, e.g. `http://127.0.0.1:8000/`

+If you're connecting via WSL and need to connect to the host, you'll need to grant access for a MySQL user to connect to the server.
+You can follow [this](https://stackoverflow.com/a/1559992) link to set up the privileges, but be sure to adjust the user's IP following [this](https://stackoverflow.com/a/8348560).

 ## Trainer API
 To access trainer data, you can use the `host:8000/trainers/` HTTP endpoint.